renecartaya/Design-of-Experiments-basic-tools-set/Elemental Toolbox/Readme.md

  - Standard Deviation (SD): Measures the dispersion or variability around the mean.
  - Variance: The square of the standard deviation, indicating data spread.
- - Range (Maximum - Minimum): Difference between the maximum and minimum values.
+ - Range (Maximum - Minimum): Shows the difference between the maximum and minimum values.
  - Interquartile Range (IQR)

 ## Additional Statistics:

- - Count (number of observations)
+ - Count (number of observations) or size of the sample
  - Sum